 Next, we introduce the update process of the alter ego value function and the ego policy in the dual self-awareness framework.
-According to the modified objective of the cooperative multi-agent value decomposition problem illustrated by \equationautorefname~\eqref{eq:modified_objective}, the ego policy needs to be able to predict the individual action that corresponds to the optimal joint state-action value.
-Therefore, we update the ego policy with supervised learning to make the optimal joint action found by the sampling procedure more probable.
-We define $\boldsymbol{u}^\star=\underset{\boldsymbol{u}^\text{ego}}{\arg\max} \,Q_\text{tot}^{\text{alter}} (s, \boldsymbol{u}^\text{ego})$ as the joint action corresponding to the highest joint state-action value in the sample, where $\boldsymbol{u}^\text{ego }\in \boldsymbol{U}^\text{ego}$.
-The loss function of the joint ego policy can be written as:
+According to the modified objective of the cooperative multi-agent value decomposition problem illustrated by \equationautorefname~\eqref{eq:modified_objective}, the ego policy needs to be able to predict the individual action that corresponds to the maximal joint state-action value.
+Therefore, we update the ego policy through supervised learning to increase the probability of the optimal joint action obtained through the sampling procedure.
+We define $\boldsymbol{u}^\star=\underset{\boldsymbol{u}^\text{ego}}{\arg\max} \,Q_\text{tot}^{\text{alter}} (s, \boldsymbol{u}^\text{ego})$ as the joint action corresponding to the maximal joint state-action value in the samples, where $\boldsymbol{u}^\text{ego }\in \boldsymbol{U}^\text{ego}$.
+The loss function for the joint ego policy can be written as: